Teach at Original Sewing & Quilt Expo

 - Those wishing to be considered for teaching positions must submit class proposals, samples, any audio/visual requests and your photo and biography by the posted deadlines.
 The logistics in creating an excellent program force our hand and our calendar.
 We appreciate your understanding and all your efforts in taking care of required details – details which go a long way in helping to produce a satisfying and profitable event for everyone.

-- All teachers at Original Sewing & Quilt Expo are required to provide an informational handout for each student in class that supports, explains or enhances the classroom learning experience.
+- All teachers at Original Sewing & Quilt Expo and Martha Pullen Events are required to provide an informational handout for each student in class that supports, explains or enhances the classroom learning experience.
 This can be as simple as an outline of topics covered in class (with space for notes), directions to a technique described in class or a bibliography of related books or pattern numbers.
 (A price list of products is not the type of informational handout we are asking for.)
 Sample copies of handouts must accompany all class proposals.
-Final copies of all handouts must be in our office at least 30 days in advance of each event.

 - From time to time questions arise about personal appearances in Expo cities before or after the event.
-Original Sewing & Quilt Expo takes great care to balance the educational program in each city, and request that Faculty Members respect the following:
+Original Sewing & Quilt Expo and Martha Pullen Events takes great care to balance the educational program in each city, and request that Faculty Members respect the following:

 When we bring Original Sewing & Quilt Expo and / or a Martha Pullen Event to a city, we spend tens of thousands of dollars on promotion to make it a success.
 We expect every instructor and exhibitor in the program to respect this investment and to contribute actively to the effort to bring all enthusiasts to the event.